 - Write a series of thought leadership articles for a career consulting firm on job search and career change strategies, resulting in a 30% increase in monthly page views

-In addition to your education, you should also consider pursuing certifications to help your resume stand out from the applicant pool.
-For instance, if you were pursuing a job as a technical writer, you’d want to complete courses from an accredited organization such as Technical Writer HQ.
-If you’re a marketing professional, you may want to consider obtaining a professional content writer certification.
+In addition to your education, consider pursuing certifications to help your resume stand out from the applicant pool.
+For instance, if you were pursuing a job as a technical writer, you’d complete courses from an accredited organization such as Technical Writer HQ.
+You could obtain a professional content writer certification if you’re a marketing professional.

 Certifications